YOU MUST BE A PAID CLUB MEMBER TO JOIN OUR RIDES

 All rides meet at the shop in the back alley and will leave promptly at 6:30pm.

-This ride will be for those riders who have the endurance and technical skills to ride at least 30km in 2.5 – 3 hours.
-Recommend that riders in this group ride at least three to four times a week.
+This ride will be for those riders who have the endurance and technical skills to ride at least 25km or 25km+ in 2.5 – 3 hours.
+Recommend that riders in these groups ride at least three to four times a week.

 Casual paced ride aiming for clusters of steeper singletrack descents scattered throughout the river valley.
 Instead of blitzing through on the way to far out destinations such as Terwillegar or Sunridge, we’ll try out multiple downhills in an area, and we’re not above repeating a trail if it was fun or the flow wasn’t nailed the first time.
 Bring mosquito spray as there might be lots of waiting around while high fives are handed out.
 Difficulty: Black and “double black” on Trailforks.
 Good tires and a dropper post recommended.

-The session ride might be cancelled if it is damp due to technical difficulty of trails.
+The session ride might be cancelled if it is damp due to technical difficulty of trails or if our session ride leader brings the XC bike instead of the big bike.

-this ride will be for those riders who have the endurance and technical skills to ride at least 35km in 2.5 – 3 hours.
+This ride will be for those riders who have the endurance and technical skills to ride at least 25km+ in 2.5 – 3 hours.
 Recommend that riders in this group live to ride their bikes and are well versed in riding at a sustained high intensity level.

-this ride will be for those riders who have the endurance and technical skills to ride at least 30-35km in 2.5 – 3 hours.
+This ride will be for those riders who have the endurance and technical skills to ride at least 25km in 2.5 – 3 hours.
 Recommend that riders in this group ride at least three times a week.
-Please note that this ride will be a bit more intense than the Monday 30km group ride!
+Please note that this ride will be a bit more intense than the Monday 25km group ride!

 Last Monday of the month special destination rides.

-The last Monday of each month, will we commence the ride at either Sunridge, Terwilliger, or Fort Saskatchewan.
+The last Monday of each month, will we commence the ride at either Sunridge, Terwillegar, Fort Saskatchewan, or some other special destination.
 Ride categories for these Monday rides will remain the same, only the destination changes.
 These rides will commence at 6:45pm rather than the usual 6:30pm time to allow for travel.
 See the club calendar for special destination ride locations.

 Please keep in mind that our ride leaders are volunteers – they don’t get paid for this and are there to enjoy the ride as well.
 They make every effort to keep the ride together but if you take a wrong turn you may lose the group and have to find your way back so some knowledge of the river valley and roads in the area is a good idea.
 No one wants anyone to get hurt so you must have a helmet.
-Please ensure your bike is in good repair before the ride for your own safety and so the others on the ride aren’t having to wait while you work on it.
-If you aren’t sure about your bike drop by the Shop, it is free for us to inspect it for you.
+Please ensure your bike is in good repair before the ride for your own safety and so the others on the ride are not waiting while you work on it.
+If you are not sure about your bike drop by the Shop, it is free for us to inspect it for you.
 For liability reasons, the Alberta Bicycle Association requires that everyone on a club group ride be a member of our club.

 Click Here to join our club.
 Our insurance allows one “test ride” check things out but after that you have to join the club if you want to ride with us.
 All rides leave from the Shop at 6:30 pm.
 We reserve the right to blend the 2 rides based on the number of participants and ride leader availability.
 Most of our rides typically end with at a patio with post ride beers and bench racing.
 Come join us and experience the difference!